radiator-software/doc-pages/README.md

 https://docs.radiatorsoftware.com/

 The landing page, [`index.html`](index.html), is generated using the [`create-index.mts`](./create-index.mts) script.
-This script is automatically executen when a new docs version is released or when the script is edited on the `main` branch.
+This script is automatically executed when a new docs version is released or when the script is edited on the `main` branch.